 Paul's Main Ideas in 2 Timothy:

-• asks Timothy to visit, give personal greetings
+asks Timothy to visit, give personal greetings to Prisca and Aquila and Onesiphorus.

 2 Timothy 1

-The letter opens by saying it was written by Paul.
-Some theologians indicate Paul wrote it near the end of his life while he is in prison in Rome.
-However, as discussed in my first post on 1 Timothy, scholars debate whether it was written by Paul in the AD late 60's or by a follower of Paul.
+The letter opens saying it was written by Paul.
+Some theologians indicate that Paul wrote it in the AD 60s near the end of his life while he was in prison in Rome.
+However, as discussed in my post on 1 Timothy 1, scholars debate whether it was written by Paul or by a 2nd-century follower of Paul.
+Either way, it is respected for being part of the canon of the Bible.

 God doesn’t want us to be shy with his gifts, but bold and loving and sensible.
 2 Timothy 1:7 MSG